jssuttles/medicom-test-app/README.md

 * Resources: https://mochajs.org/, http://www.chaijs.com/api/bdd/

 Working on this project:
-1. Make sure that the latest node version is installed
+1. Make sure that a version of node is installed.
+(Last tested on v10.9.0: https://nodejs.org/download/release/v10.9.0/)
 2. Fork this repository
 3. Clone your repository to your machine
 4. Go to the directory where you cloned this repository and ```npm install``` the node modules